johnwilldonicely/LDAS/README.md

 		$ sudo yum install git
 ~~~

 Alternatively, you can install using a previously downloaded zipped-archive of the LDAS repo.
-This dooes not require git, and is one way of keeping backup copies of LDAS should you want to roll-back the installation.
+This does not require git, and is one way of keeping backup copies of LDAS should you want to roll-back the installation.
 Download the latest zip-archive here:

 	https://github.com/johnwilldonicely/LDAS